al1brn/geonodes/README.md

 ## How it works

-Each _Geometry Nodes_ output socket is wrapped by a **GeoNodes** class:
+Each _Geometry Nodes_ output socket is wrapped by a class:
 - A **Float** instance keeps a reference to an output socket of type _VALUE_
 - A **Geometry** instance keeps a reference to an output socket of type _GEOMETRY_

 _Geometry Nodes_ are methods, functions or operators working on the **GeoNodes** classes.
-The arguments of a method call are connected to the _input sockets_ of the node.
+The arguments of a method are connected to the _input sockets_ of the node.
-The method returns a class refering to its output socket.
+The method returns a class refering to one of its output socket, or, rarely, to the node itself.

 ``` python
 from geonodes import *